alexyuly/ViewScript-Runtime/README.md

 🏗️ **ViewScript** is a modern language for building web apps.

+## Current State

+🎉 **ViewScript v0.0.0** is the **first** and **latest version**, published September 30, 2023.

+ViewScript is currently a limited proof of concept.
+The three examples below.

+## Future Plans

+New features in the upcoming version, _ViewScript v0.1.0_:

+- Examples
+  - Nested HTML elements (atoms)
+  - Basic Todo List App
+- Functionality
+  - Atoms' `content` property accepts atoms and collections of text + atoms
+  - Define models
+    - Define properties (fields passed down)
+    - Define state (fields made automatically)
+  - Define properties in views
+  - _[more, to be continued...]_

 ## Code Examples

 Here are some quick examples you can use right now to get started.